AniMesuro/AniMesuro/README.md

 # About Me

 Hello, I'm Mesuro, 👋 I'm from Brazil and I make free GameDev tools and also develop games.
 I'm comfortable in Godot Engine and GDScript.
+I know only a **little** bit of Python and lua.

+### Languages:
+🇧🇷Portuguese C2 | 🇺🇸English B2 | 🇷🇺Russian A2

 I make digital paintings as a hobby.
+I code as a hobby too.

 ## Social Media
 [🐦Twitter](https://twitter.com/CrowMesuro)